CAR-T Cells RNA Silencing Guide

 Ideal For

-- CAR-T checkpoint enhancement (PD-1, CTLA-4, LAG-3, TIM-3 knockout)
+- CAR-T checkpoint enhancement (PD-1, CTLA-4, LAG-3, TIM-3 knockdown)

 - Exhaustion prevention during manufacturing (TOX, NR4A1 knockdown)

-- Fratricide prevention (CD7, CD5, BCMA knockdown for respective CARs)
+- Fratricide prevention (CD7 knockdown for CD7-CARs)

 - Tumor microenvironment resistance (TGFβR2, IL-10R silencing)